PMDF System Manager's Guide

 using mailing list aliases:

-- The addresses in the mailing list file should be formatted as pure RFC 822 addresses, e.g.,
+- The addresses in the mailing list file should be formatted as pure RFC 822 addresses, e.g., user@host.
+Do not try to use DECnet or other routing conventions that you can

 get away with in the rewrite rules table.
 Not only can such things